1 active alert Show

 Antibiotics and Influenza

 Influenza, or flu, is a disease of the nose, throat and lungs that is caused by a virus.
-While people often use the term “stomach flu”, that is not influenza (it’s usually caused by a different virus).
+This is different from what people might refer to as “stomach flu” which usually presents with symptoms involving the gastrointestinal tract.
+These symptoms are likely caused by a different virus that is not influenza.
 If you get the flu, antibiotics won’t help you feel better, because they kill bacteria, not viruses.
 Using antibiotics when they are not needed can cause more harm, including unwanted side effects and antibiotic resistance.

 There are specific medicines, called “antivirals”, that are effective against the flu.
 Not everyone who has the flu needs to take these medicines – many will get better on their own, just with rest and time.